 The end of 2009 brought Orr back into his home studio to record an EP of Björk covers entitled Björksongs (Domino In The Dark) prompted by TLD's previously-recorded "Hyper-Ballad" being featured on bjorkremixes.com.
 The experimental nature of Björksongs prompted Orr to be more adventurous with his 2010 full-length, When Elephants In The Room Dance With Skeletons In The Closet.
 Stylistically, the album brought The Last Domino back to its acoustic beginnings, but with minimal electronic programming baselining many of the songs.
 Orr also learned the piano and cello for a couple of the tracks.

 With setlists more intricate and richly textured with the new songs, John moved to Austin, TX to continue his endeavors as The Last Domino in solo form.
 He immediately began playing shows in prominent clubs around the city and at various benefits for the local Humane Society.
 Later in the year, two Domino EPs were released: From Austin, With Love (a collection of acoustic covers dedicated to Indy fans) and Tusks And Ribs (a b-sides/live "sister album" of When Elephants...).
-Both of these were released to tide listeners over until the next full-length is released in 2014.
+Both of these were released to tide listeners over until the next full-length is eventually released.
 Orr plans to reform The Last Domino as a full band for Two Thirds Of Our Lives: a fast, heavy, dancy rock album that will begin a new chapter in TLD's ongoing quest for a style unbound by the confines of genre.